 * Wheelchair using applicants should ideally, also be accompanied by a person who is capable of supporting the disabled person's needs in the event of an emergency.
 For this reason the club strongly recommend that a person is sixteen years of age or over and not be infirm, but we do support younger family members who are used to acting as a Carer.

-The club accommodates visually impaired supporters and if required, their personal assistants within the stadium.
+The club accommodates blind and partially sighted supporters and if required, their personal assistants within the stadium.
 The pricing of tickets will be the same as supporters using wheelchairs.
 (I.e. disability price)

 Match commentary is provided via the local hospital radio service.
 The club have 12 headsets available on request, to receive this commentary.
 The supporters must ensure that adequate insurance cover is in place for the headset.